3 days in Milan: Itinerary of what to see in Milan (+ map)

 9:30 Leonardo da Vinci Museum of Science and Technology

 Here you will find exhibits ranging from transport and energy to the inventions of Leonardo da Vinci, to whom the museum is dedicated.
+I really enjoyed it and think it will interest both adults and children.

 How to visit the Leonardo da Vinci Museum of Science and Technology

 The museum is open daily except Mondays at the following times: Tuesday to Friday 9:30-17:00 and on weekends 9:30-18:30.
-Click here to purchase tickets in advance.
+Book your tickets here.

 The nearest metro station is S. Ambrogio (green metro line M2), just 5 minutes away.